Wizek/loadr/README.md

 **Imagine this:** You have a great idea, and want to jump into experimenting with it as soon as possible.
 You know you'll need some sort of sortable or drag'n'drop functionality.
 You go to loadr's discovery site where you input "sortable drag and drop".
 Results return quickly ordered based on a sophisticated relevance score -- which takes into account among others the popularity, the maintained-ness, the the alternative-graph of the results.

 You click the first one.
-In the alternative list (much like at [alternativeto.net](http://alternativeto.net)) there is a `jquery-ui/sortable` which might be considered a little outdated at this point (because all the modern libs are now properly componentialized and don't depend on monolithic libraries such as jQuery) but at least you are familiar with it's API.
+In the alternative list (like at [alternativeto.net](http://alternativeto.net)) there is a `jquery-ui/sortable`.
+It might be considered a little outdated at this point *(because all the modern libs are now properly componentialized and don't depend on monolithic libraries such as jQuery)* but at least you are familiar with it's API.
 Yay for backwards compatibility!
-(Yes, if it works with a script tag, it works with loadr as well.
-Out of the box.)
+*(Yes, if it works with a script tag, it works with loadr as well.
+Out of the box.)*

 Armed with the new knowledge, you create `idea.html` with